 Campus Computer Labs: Booth Library operates an open computer lab on the fourth floor of the building.
 The Gregg Computer Lab is an extended-hours computer lab located near Booth Library next to Ford, McKinney and Weller residence halls.
 Other computer labs on campus may be open to all students during specific hours depending on the building or department.www.eiu.edu/~atac/labs

 Campus Employment: Student employment assists students in finding work at the University and in the community.
-A listing of on and off-campus opportunities is available in the Office of Financial Aid and on-line at: www.eiu.edu/~finaid/employment.
+A listing of on and off-campus opportunities is available in the Office of Financial Aid and Scholarships and online at: www.eiu.edu/~finaid/employment.
 Students may also apply directly to any department on campus for student employment consideration.

 Campus Ministries: The Association of Campus Ministries represents the majority of religious groups on campus.
 Campus Ministries have challenged students to take on service as an important part of college life.
 Over the course of the academic year, many religious groups on campus sponsor speakers or programs that help students to integrate faith and reason. www.eiuministries.org

 Cash-to-Chip Machine: Smart chip technology brings the convenience of electronic cash for on-campus purchases.
 To add money to the Panther card, visit one of 16 cash-to-chip machines located throughout campus.
 Money from the chip can be used to do laundry, buy something from a vending machine or to purchase items at different stores in the Union.
 Panther Card Equipment Map